 Earthy colours like terracotta are a great way of adding warmth.
 Clay, terracotta or terrazzo with reddish tones in plant pots are fantastic at generating heat in cooler or more neutral schemes.

-Grab your own bare plaster swatch pack to play around with these warm tones in your home.
+Grab your own bare plaster sample pack to play around with these warm tones in your home.

 If your living room is North facing or has very cool lighting then bolder colours like Baked are a great way to force these rooms to feel cosy and comforting.
 In brighter spaces, deep terracotta tones can look too bright, but where the light is grey and flat these colours look more subtle and relaxed.